raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 ```
 from the root folder.

-# How to update the generate_webite.php script
+# How to update the generate_website.php script
 After making changes to the script, go into the document-compiling-cms folder, add and commit your changes and then use the command:
 ```
 git push origin <new tag version>